latidoremi/HairRigAddon/README.md

 # HairRigAddon

-This addon is inspired by the character rig file from the Blender open source movie Sprit Fright.
+This addon is inspired by the character rig file from the Blender open source movie *Sprit Fright*.

 In the original file, hair particles are rigged using a script.
 Since scripting isn't for most Blender users, I make this addon to help artists to animate hair particles more easily without scripting.